zulamit/zwallet/docs/settings/misc.md

 It needs to send the transaction ID to the server.
 Therefore, the server can know which transactions belong to you
-2. When checked, your account balance will be hidden on the account page if you device is tilted forward or is put down
+2. When checked, your account balance will be hidden on the account page if your device is tilted forward or is put down

 ## Remarks